vermiceli/nes-contra-us/docs/Enemy Glossary.md

 ### 11 - Plated Door

-* Other Names: Wall Plated Door, Boss Wall Plated Door
+* Other Names: Wall Plated Door, Boss Wall Plated Door, Dikembe

 The target shot on the Jungle level boss defense wall.
 When shown it causes a quick siren sound to play.
 It does not fire back and has an initial health of